Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Are you considering starting your own business in Florida but don’t know where to start?
 One early step to work on is forming the business structure, and a popular choice is the Limited Liability Company (LLC).

-There are many benefits to forming a Florida LLC, and this guide will explain what an LLC is, the benefits of forming one in Florida, and how to go about doing it.
+Forming a Florida LLC has many benefits, and this guide will explain what an LLC is, the benefits of forming one in Florida, and how to go about doing it.

 What is an LLC?

-A Florida Limited Liability Company is a type of business structure (also called a business entity) that’s popular in Florida for a few good reasons.
+A Florida Limited Liability Company is a popular business structure (also called a business entity) in Florida for several good reasons.
 It offers the owners, often called members, protection from being personally responsible for the business’s debts and liabilities.
-This means if the business owes money or faces a lawsuit, the personal assets of the members, like their homes or cars, are usually safe.
+This means if the business owes money or faces a lawsuit, the members’ personal assets, like their homes or cars, are usually safe.

-Unlike a sole proprietorship or general partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting the business owner’s personal assets.
+Unlike a Florida sole proprietorship or general partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure that protects the business owner’s personal assets.

 Featured LLC Formation Services